UBC-NLP/arastories/README.md

 The AraStories dataset consists of:

 - **Stories**: A diverse collection of Arabic stories from various genres and sources.
-- **Questions**: Questions related to the stories designed to test different aspects of story understanding and commonsense reasoning.
+- **Prompts**: Prompts related to the stories designed to test different aspects of story generation.
-- **Annotations**: Human-annotated answers and rationales.

 ### Download